maestrooo/metaobject-repository/docs/2-metaobject-definitions.md

 ## Best practice

-Use `createFromSchema` for reliable setup during app installation or migration.
-Use the `definitionRepository` only when you need dynamic control or one-off changes outside of the schema.
+Use `createFromSchema` for reliable setup during app installation or migration, or use the `createDefinition` or `updateDefinition` only when you need dynamic control or one-off changes outside of the schema.